deakinshaun/VersatileController/README.md

 The project is set to build the controller application (as an apk) directly.

 Use File/Build And Run to start this.
+Make sure the ControllerScene is the only scene enabled in the Scene List.

 By default, the project builds the version that uses ARCore and ARFoundation to provide rotational and positional tracking (a 6 DoF controller).